 - A monthly budget.
-This monthly budget is forward looking, assuming a bankruptcy has been completed.
+This monthly budget is forward-looking, assuming a bankruptcy has been completed.
 So it doesn’t include payments on debts that are discharged in bankruptcy.
-If this monthly budget shows that your income exceeds your living expenses by a substantial amount, you still may not qualify for chapter 7.
+If this monthly budget shows that your income exceeds your living expenses by a substantial amount, you may not qualify for chapter 7.

 We will file your bankruptcy petition with the court.
 The court will immediately issue an order that stops all collection activity, including bills, phone calls, lawsuits, garnishments, foreclosures, etc.

 About a month after filing there will be a meeting of creditors.
 You must attend and we will be there with you.
-In most cases no creditors show up.
-The meeting typically lasts about 5 or 10 minutes.
+In most cases, no creditors show up.
+The meeting typically lasts about 5 minutes.

-Creditors get 60 days from the meeting of creditors to object to the discharge (or wiping out) of their debt.
+Creditors have 60 days from the meeting of creditors to object to the discharge (or wiping out) of their debt.
 Objections are rare.
-When objections do occur, it is often the result of large, recent credit card activity (cash advances, purchases or balance transfers) or large recent borrowing.
+When objections do occur, they’re often the result of large, recent credit card activity (cash advances, purchases or balance transfers) or large recent borrowing.